Joint life insurance explained

 When deciding between single and joint life insurance, there are some things to consider.

 For example, if your partner is the only person who depends on you financially, then a joint policy could make sense.
 But if you have children, taking out two single policies to ensure a surviving partner remains covered could be a better option.
-Also, a single life insurance policy offers more flexibility on who your beneficiary can be.
+However, it is worth noting that you can also choose beneficiaries under joint life insurance second death options, which may still provide appropriate cover for families depending on circumstances.

-The benefit of having a joint life insurance policy is that the payout will go to the surviving partner regardless of who dies first.
+The benefit of having a joint life first death insurance policy is that the payout will go to the surviving partner regardless of who dies first.
 But, this also means that if the surviving partner decides to buy a new individual policy after the death of the partner, the cost could be much higher.

 Is joint life insurance cheaper than two single life policies?